Defining market research goals

 - the size of the research project – those that become too large and time-consuming may fail to give you the results you need in the time you need them.

-Understanding issues that could impact on your market research will help you set goals that are realistic and achievable.
-It will help you design a market research process that suits your needs and capacity.
-Considering these issues before you carry out your market research will help ensure you get the information you need, when you need it, without stretching your budget or wasting your time.
+Understanding issues that could impact on your market research will enable you to set goals that are realistic and achievable.
+Consider the design of your market research process or methodology carefully so that it suits your needs and capacity.
+Considering these issues before you carry out your market research will help you get the information you need, when you need it, without stretching your budget or wasting your time.

 - Use our market research kit to find key economic, demographic and statistical information about your industry.